-When we think of weight training, many of us think of it as a young person’s game.
+When we think of the benefits of strength training, many of us think of it as a young person’s game.
 But why?
 Why does strength training have to be the property of 20-year-olds and 30-year-olds?
 Reality check: weight training isn’t just for athletes.

 In reality, weight training has many benefits, especially for men and women over 40.
 If you are looking for a way to build strength, combat the common signs of aging, and feel better and healthier, strength training might just be the answer.

 Here’s everything you need to know.